AndersDeath/diary2/README.md

 # 04 July 2022 - Monday - Yerevan

 We came back to our first apartments.
 Honestly its nice place.
 We even will go for a walk today, because it's more pleasurable that before.
 The place is just closer to the city center.
+I also finished a lot of english excersices today. it's nice.